David Dunn: Blackburn Rovers

-At the start of the 2000–01 season, Dunn became a first-team regular, establishing himself in the starting eleven, playing in the midfield position.
+At the start of the 2000–01 season, Dunn became a first-team regular, establishing himself in the starting eleven and playing midfield.
 On 26 August, he scored his first goal of the season, in a 3–2 win against Norwich City.
 This was followed up when Blackburn entertained Rochdale in the League Cup, where Dunn scored a hat-trick from the penalty spot.
 He then scored in the next two matches, against Nottingham Forest and Watford.
 Two weeks later on 26 September, Dunn scored his seventh goal of the season, in a 1–1 draw against Portsmouth.
 He reached double figures in terms of goals in 2000 after scoring five more goals, including a brace against Crystal Palace on 22 December.
 Along the way, Dunn was suspended on three occasions.
 After his performances attracted interests from top division clubs, Blackburn Rovers began open talks with him over a new contract.
 It was announced on 14 February that he signed a four-year contract extension, keeping him at the club until 2005.
 During the same month, Dunn added three more goals in February, including scoring against Bolton Wanderers in two separate matches.
 His performances throughout February earned him the Young Player of the Month award.
 He then scored three goals throughout April and then helped Blackburn achieve promotion back to the Premier League for the first time since 1999.
-At the end of the 2000–01 season, Dunn made fifty–two appearances and scored eighteen times in all competitions.
-For his performance, he was named PFA Team of the Year.
+At the end of the 2000–01 season, Dunn made fifty–two appearances and scored 18 times in all competitions (although he stated in his column on Lancashire Telegraph that he aimed to score twenty goals).
+For his performance, Dunn was named PFA Team of the Year.